Train GraphicClick on the map to explore geographics

 3 All across the Great Western territory / Across the West / Re: Great Western Main Line electrification - ongoing discussion on: September 02, 2009, 07:42:12

-Unfortunately, as I understand, the performance of the bi-mode IEP (Intercity Express Program / Project.) when in diesel mode will be significantly inferior to present day HSTs (High Speed Train), so that services worked by these trains are likely to be slower than present day services.
+Unfortunately, as I understand, the performance of the bi-mode IEP (Intercity Express Program / Project.
+This will offer more capacity on routes, save money, give a consistent and safe service and meet customer requirements.
+Intended to replace HSTs.) when in diesel mode will be significantly inferior to present day HSTs (High Speed Train (Inter City class 43 125 units)), so that services worked by these trains are likely to be slower than present day services.
 While this may not matter for short extensions from eg Bristol to Weston or Swansea to Carmarthen, it becomes a more serious issue for Newbury-Penzance or Oxford-Hereford, or Swindon-Cheltenham.
 So I anticipate that Devon and Cornwall will continue to be served by HSTs for many years.
 The all diesel version of the IEP has apparently been dropped.

 David